BeamMW/beam-docs/source/rtd_pages/user_cli_wallet_guide.rst

 Generated wallet phrase is the Seed Phrase (see :ref:`seed phrase`).

-.. admonition:: WARNING: Copy the seed phrase to a secure location and keep it safe.
+.. warning:: Copy the seed phrase to a secure location and keep it safe.

    Seed phrase is the most important secret you need to keep to protect your coins.
 Anyone knowing the seed phrase will be able to control all your coints regardless of any other infomation.
 Always generate new wallet you intend to use on a secure air gapped machine in a private environment and keep the wallet phrase safe and secret.